anna-filou/anna-filou.github.io/bookmarks.md

 layout: ideas
 lang: en
 subtitle: |
-    A curated collection of links to other webs pages.
+    A curated collection of links to other web pages.

     I enjoy this sort of page on other people’s websites because it helps me discover more cool people, articles and projects.
 After reading [Why linking matters](https://thoughts.melonking.net/thoughts/every-site-needs-a-links-page-why-linking-matters), I couldn’t ignore the itch any longer.